 Personal safety and security is important to all Manitobans.
-Your Government has increased direct funding for policing to unprecedented levels and put in place new services and legal protections for seniors, children and victims of crime.
+Your government has increased direct funding for policing to unprecedented levels and put in place new services and legal protections for seniors, children and victims of crime.

 Manitoba is recognized for having Canada's strongest provincial anti-gang laws.
 Recent legislation led to the shutting down of a fortified gang bunker and over 41 prostitution and sniff houses.
 Police have been given new tools to fight organized crime, including charges for wearing gang colours and the ability to shut down businesses that are fronts for criminal gangs.
-In the coming year, new resources will be added to law enforcement, including new Crown attorney positions and supports for the Integrated Organized Crime Task Force.
+In the coming year, new resources will added to law enforcement, including new crown attorney positions and supports for the Integrated Organized Crime Task Force.
 New legislation will be introduced allowing civil forfeiture of proceeds from crime.

-A reform of the Provincial Court will be launched on December 1 to tackle justice system backlogs and the remand culture.
-The reforms will involve the restructuring of court procedures, emphasizing early case preparation to cut down on later delays.
+A reform of the Provincial Court will launched on December 1st to tackle justice system backlogs and the "remand culture."
+The reform will involve a restructuring of court procedures, emphasizing early case preparation to cut down on later delays.
 It was designed with the participation of the judiciary, the police and all justice system stakeholders.

-Legal Aid will also be reformed to ensure that the Manitoba justice system operates in an efficient and credible way.
+Legal Aid will also be reformed, to ensure that the Manitoba justice system operates in an efficient and credible way.

-New community prevention measures will include an expansion of the successful Lighthouse program, which opens up gyms, libraries and computer rooms for after-hours programs.
-This prevention approach also includes mentoring initiatives to provide at-risk youth with positive role models and connections to the community.
+New community prevention measures will include an expansion of the successful Lighthouse program, which opens up gyms, libraries and computers room for after-hours programs.
+This prevention approach also includes mentoring initiatives to provide at-risk youth with positive role-models and connections to the community.

-Following the recommendations of the Aboriginal Justice Implementation Commission, your Government has worked with Aboriginal communities to establish new Aboriginal policing and probation services.
-An Aboriginal Restorative Justice Program, Onashowewin Inc., will be launched to provide community alternatives to fines or jail sentences for minor offences.
+Following the recommendations of the Aboriginal Justice Implementation Commission, your government has worked with Aboriginal communities to establish new Aboriginal policing and probation services.
+An Aboriginal restorative justice program, Onashowewin Inc., will be launched to provide community alternatives to fines or jail sentences for minor offenses.